oroinc/documentation/user_guide/channel_guide.rst

-       Contains such fields as Opportunity opening and closure dates, closure reasons probability of the Opportunity gain, customer needs and described solution descriptions, etc. More information about Opportunities and their usage pre-implemented in the System is provided in the `"System Channel Entities.
-Opportunities" article </user_guide/system_entities_leads.rst#system-channel-entities-opportunities>`.
+       Contains such fields as Opportunity opening and closure dates, closure reasons probability of the Opportunity gain, customer needs and described solution descriptions, etc. More information about Opportunities and their usage pre-implemented in the System is provided in the \:ref:`"Opportunities Management Guide" <user-guide-system-entities-opportunities>`\.

    * - |M02|
      - B2B
      - Keeps data on what might become an Opportunity.

        Contains such fields as Lead's personal and business details and reference Opportunity (if any).
-More information about Leads and their usage pre-implemented in the System is provided in the `"System Channel Entities.
-Leads" article </user_guide/system_entities_leads.rst#system-channel-entities-leads>`_.
+More information about Leads and their usage pre-implemented in the System is provided in the \:ref:`"Leads Management Guide" <user-guide-system-entities-leads>`.

    * - |M03|
      - B2B